MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/office-365-security/set-up-spf-in-office-365-to-help-prevent-spoofing.md

 ## <a name="next-steps-after-you-set-up-spf-for-office-365"></a>Passaggi successivi: Dopo aver configurato SPF per Office 365

-Problemi con il record TXT SPF Leggere [Risoluzione dei problemi: procedure consigliate per SPF in Office 365](how-office-365-uses-spf-to-prevent-spoofing.md#SPFTroubleshoot).
+Having trouble with your SPF TXT record?
+Read [Troubleshooting: Best practices for SPF in Office 365](how-office-365-uses-spf-to-prevent-spoofing.md#SPFTroubleshoot).

- SPF è progettata per prevenire spoofing, ma esistono tecniche spoofing che SPF non è in grado di evitare.
-Per proteggersi da queste tecniche, dopo aver configurato SPF, è necessario configurare anche DKIM e DMARC per Office 365.
-Per iniziare, vedere [Utilizzare DKIM per convalidare la posta elettronica in uscita inviata dal dominio personalizzato in Office 365](use-dkim-to-validate-outbound-email.md).
-Successivamente, vedere [Utilizzare DMARC per convalidare la posta elettronica in Office 365](use-dmarc-to-validate-email.md).
+ SPF is designed to help prevent spoofing, but there are spoofing techniques that SPF cannot protect against.
+In order to protect against these, once you have set up SPF, you should also configure DKIM and DMARC for Office 365.
+To get started, see [Use DKIM to validate outbound email sent from your custom domain in Office 365](use-dkim-to-validate-outbound-email.md).
+Next, see [Use DMARC to validate email in Office 365](use-dmarc-to-validate-email.md).